DISABILITY JUSTICE IS PART OF OUR WORK

 Access needs are ways for those living with disabilities and/or sensitivities to safely request accommodations when needed.
 This can look different for everyone, and you cannot judge somebody’s access needs based on how they look.
-For example, those with scent sensitivities to be in spaces where people are mindful of the personal scents they use; those with noise sensitivities, trauma, and C-PTSD/PTSD requesting a low noise space when the event is too loud; and folks with mobility restrictions wanting to know if the space is accessible via elevators, lifts or ramps.
-Access needs should be taken seriously and allow those requesting them to be heard, included, and accommodated with the resources we have available.
-Remember that not all disabilities are apparent.
+For example, those with scent sensitivities need to be able to access spaces where people are mindful of the personal scents they use; those with noise sensitivities, trauma, and C-PTSD/PTSD should be able to access a low noise space when the event is too loud; and folks with mobility restrictions need to have spaces that are accessible for them to be on (like elevators, lifts or ramps).